connect-btss/connect-btss.github.io/resources-temp.md

 <details>
   <summary>Click for Resources</summary>

-  ## How do we typically manage time zones?
+  <h2>How do we typically manage time zones?</h2>
-  >Big Team Science (BTS) encourages large-scale collaboration amongst individuals from various countries and regions.
+  <i>Big Team Science (BTS) encourages large-scale collaboration amongst individuals from various countries and regions.
 This requires the management of many different time zones.
-Within BTS, establishing an equitable approach to managing these times zones has proven to be logistically challenging
+Within BTS, establishing an equitable approach to managing these times zones has proven to be logistically challenging</i>

   Time Zone Cheat Sheet
   This guide provides a range of suggestions and resources meant to minimize the impact of time zones on BTS projects

-  ## What is the process for publishing?
+  <h2>What is the process for publishing?</h2>
   Publishing in a Scholarly Journal | American Psychological Association Flowchart of Publication Process
   Preparing Manuscripts for Publication in Psychology Journals